-The following charges for violation of parking and traffic regulations have been submitted to the Board of Regents for their review/approval prior to the start of the 2013-2014 academic year.
+The following charges for violation of the Parking and Traffic Regulations have been submitted to the Board of Regents for their review/approval prior to the start of the 2014-2015 academic year.
 Parking and Transportation Services reserves the right to refer any violator to the Office of the Dean of Students or the appropriate academic dean, chair, or director.